PaulyEd/DOD-MS4/README.md

 #### Checkout + Stripe

-Allow users to complete their purchase via stripe API, have their order confimed and a summary of the order available on theur profile and emailed to them
+Allow users to complete their purchase via stripe API, have their order confirmed and a summary of the order available on their profile and emailed to them

  <img  src="https://res.cloudinary.com/dm2vu1yzr/image/upload/v1611494192/checkout_ifrw42.png"  style="center"  width="70%">

 #### Profile

-Section where customers can see activity on their account such as previous orders and review they have left on developers they have previously worked with.
+A section where customers can see activity on their account such as previous orders and review they have left on developers they have previously worked with.

 ## TECHNOLOGIES USED